Accounting Degrees, Graduate Programs and Certificates

-Completing your on-campus or online degree in accounting prepares you for work examining and analyzing accounting records to prepare financial statements.
+Completing your on-campus or online accounting degree prepares you for a variety of growing, stable careers, all of which involve examining and analyzing accounting records to prepare financial statements.
 Giving accounting advice, as well as auditing and evaluating statements prepared by others, is often part of working in this field.
 Popular accounting degrees include a Bachelor of Science (BS) in Accounting, a Master of Science (MS) in Accounting and a Master of Business Administration (MBA) – Accounting.
 In addition to earning an on-campus or online accounting degree, most accountants try to earn Certified Public Accountant (CPA) certification.

 Results per page

-The financial crisis sparked a trend toward stricter financial controls and more transparent bookkeeping, which has increased the demand for honest accountants with a comprehensive understanding of their field.
-Earning your Bachelor’s degree in Accounting qualifies you for entry-level accounting positions, and attaining CPA certification allows you to compete for higher-level jobs that pay more.
+Since the financial crisis a decade ago, the trend in business has been toward stricter financial controls and more transparent bookkeeping.
+That trend has increased the demand for honest accountants with a comprehensive understanding of their field.
+Earning your Bachelor’s Degree in Accounting qualifies you for entry-level accounting positions, and attaining CPA certification allows you to compete for higher-level jobs that pay more.

-In any case, completing an accredited accounting program and earning CPA certification can lead to a lifetime of secure employment.
+Completing an accredited accounting program and earning CPA certification can lead to a lifetime of secure employment.
 The U.S. Bureau of Labor Statistics (BLS) reports that accountants had a median annual salary of $65,940 in May 2014, and the field’s top earners made more than $115,950 per year.
 Accounting is expected to see 13% growth through 2022.

-Popular Accounting Specialties
+Popular Accounting Degrees and Specializations